spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 <WarningBox>

-Default settings for the dashboard provide best practices for your clusters.
-Changing the default settings can introduce security issues by exposing your clusters.
-We recommend using the defaults.
+We recommend using the pack defaults.
+Default settings provide best practices for your clusters.
+Changing the default settings can introduce misconfigurations.
+Carefully review the changes you make to a pack.

 </WarningBox>